aherbert/gdsc-smlm/docs/results_plugins.rst

      - The exposure time for a single frame in milliseconds.

-Note that not all the calibration parameters have to be configured.
-Not all the plugins require every parameter.
+Note that not all the calibration parameters have to be configured to allow the dataset to be used in analysis.
 The most common parameters used for analysis are ``Calibration`` and ``Exposure time``.
+If an analysis plugin requires some additional calibration then it should provide a warning message stating the missing calibration.
+This can be added using the ``Calibrate Results`` plugin.

 .. index:: !
 Update Results Bounds